Essential Greenland: Southern Coasts & Disko Bay

 The magical Prins Christian Sund, a complex maze of narrow fjords and channels, is a great place for cruising.
 You'll explore this stunning sound, home to calving glaciers, jagged mountains and sheer cliffs that plunge dramatically into the water.
 Sailing this coastline from the vantage point of your ship or a Zodiac is an exhilarating experience.
 If conditions allow, venturing ashore provides opportunities for all levels of hiking.

 Steeped in Norse history, the southern coast of Greenland provides plenty of places to learn about this ancient culture.
-One such landing we hope to make is at Hvalsey, the site of Greenland's largest and best-preserved Norse ruins.
+One such landing you might make is at Hvalsey, the site of Greenland's largest and best-preserved Norse ruins.
 Exploring the remains of the circa 14th century church will feel like stepping back in time, as the building appears much as it did when it was abandoned in the 15th century and the surrounding fells and fjord remain similarly untouched.

 The little village of Igaliku, home to about 30 inhabitants, is Greenland's oldest sheep-farming settlement.
 It's a charming place to go ashore, as sheep peacefully graze on the grass, surrounded by bloom-covered rolling valleys and snow-capped mountains.
 The area is also known for its storied past, as evidenced by the remarkable red sandstone ruins of the Gardar cathedral (the largest church in Greenland in the Middle Ages) and bishop's residence, which date back to the early 12th century, when Greenland's first bishop was appointed.
 Wandering the foundations, excavated in 1926, you'll get to see a bit of history firsthand as you learn about this interesting relic of the Viking period.
 Together with four other historic farming communities, Igaliku is part of a newly established UNESCO World Heritage Site.

-Surrounded by sea and mountains, the fishing community of Itilleq (meaning crossing place) is situated in a scenic hollow on a small island, about a mile (2 km) above the Arctic Circle.
-Explore traditional wooden houses painted in a rainbow of colors, chat with the locals and join a customary football (soccer) match between visitors and residents, and you'll be experiencing Itilleq's famous friendly vibe in no time.
+Surrounded by sea and mountains, the fishing community of Itilleq (meaning crossing place) is situated in a scenic hollow on a small island, about 2 kilometres above the Arctic Circle.
+Explore traditional wooden houses painted in a rainbow of colors, chat with the locals and join a customary football match between visitors and residents, and you'll be experiencing Itilleq's famous friendly vibe in no time.

 Day 14: Disembark in Kangerlussuaq and fly to Reykjavik Enjoy one more Zodiac ride to shore, where you'll board your charter flight back to Reykjavik, Iceland.
-Upon arrival in Reykjavik, we will transfer you to your included hotel.
+Upon arrival in Reykjavik, you will be transferred to your included hotel.

 Important Reminder: Embracing the unexpected is part of the legacy - and excitement - of expedition travel.
 When traveling in extremely remote regions, your Expedition Team must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you'll experience on this voyage; please be aware that no specific itinerary can be guaranteed.
 By the same token, wildlife encounters as described are expected but not guaranteed.
 Your Expedition Team will use their considerable experience to seek out wildlife in known habitats, but the presence of any particular species of bird or marine wildlife is not a guarantee.

-Mandatory Transfer Package Includes • One night's pre-expedition hotel accommodation in Reykjavik • Group transfer from the Reykjavik hotel to the ship on Day 2 • Group transfer from the ship to the Kangerlussuaq airport on disembarkation day • Charter flight from Kangerlussuaq to Reykjavik • Group transfer from Reykjavik airport to airport hotel • One night's post-expedition hotel accommodation in Reykjavik • Shuttle transfer to Keflavik airport on last day of itinerary
+Mandatory Transfer Package Includes: • One night's pre-expedition hotel accommodation in Reykjavik • Group transfer from the Reykjavik hotel to the ship on Day 2 • Group transfer from the ship to the Kangerlussuaq airport on disembarkation day • Charter flight from Kangerlussuaq to Reykjavik • Group transfer from Reykjavik airport (Keflavik) to airport hotel • One night's post-expedition airport hotel accommodation in Keflavik • Shuttle transfer to Keflavik airport on last day of itinerary

 Pricing (per person) $USD